-Our three must-do tactics will help you to keep your holders loyal and ensure you can succeed in the long-term.
+Our three must-do tactics will help you to keep your communities loyal and ensure you can succeed in the long-term.

-1. Incentivise holders to keep hold of their NFTs
+1. Incentivise communities to keep hold of their NFTs

 We know that in bear markets, holders are tempted to sell.
 So creators have one job to do - and that’s to ensure holders don’t give into this compulsion.
 Creators should encourage people who HODL (hold onto their investment no matter how volatile the price action gets), knowing that those who do are likely to see the market bounce back stronger than ever.